Particular/docs.particular.net/nservicebus/handlers/index.md

 ## What happens when there are no handlers for a message?

-Receiving a message for which there is no message handlers is considered an error and the received message will be forwarded to the configured error queue.
+Receiving a message for which there are no message handlers is considered an error and the received message will be forwarded to the configured error queue.

-Note that this behavior was slightly different in version 3 where the message would only end up in the error queue if running in debug mode.
+*Note*: This behavior was slightly different in version 3 where the message would only end up in the error queue if running in debug mode.
 If not in debug mode a version 3 endpoint would log a warning but still consider the message successfully processed and therefore moving it to the configured error queue.